Graham named University ombuds officer

 Diedrick (D.A.)
 Graham, Princeton's associate ombuds officer for the past year, has been promoted to ombuds officer.

-Graham, whose appointment was effective Feb.
+Graham, whose appointment is effective Feb.
 16, will provide assistance to campus community members who have concerns, complaints or other issues regarding their work or studies.
 The ombuds office offers confidential consultations and can help develop solutions to problems through mediation, individual coaching, group facilitation or training, or referrals to other University services.

 "D Graham has contributed significantly to the Princeton community since his arrival here last year," said Provost Christopher Eisgruber.
 "As a result, he has already won many fans around this campus.
 D is a talented ombuds officer, and I expect that he will do an excellent job in this important role.
 I look forward to working with him."